 Please note that you will receive an automated email from our online recruitment portal to confirm receipt of your application.
-Please check your spam/junk mail if you do not receive this email.
+Please check your spam/junk mail if you do not receive this email. aspect of EDI in DPAG.

 Important information for candidates